yoasif/yoasif.github.io/_posts/2025-06-23-first-look-drag-to-pin-additional-tabs-in-firefox-nightly-141.markdown

 The placement of pinned tabs are also not coherent with the position of where you drop.

-No matter where you position the tab as you are dragging to pin it, the tab will be placed as the last pinned tab (I am using a left to right language for my testing) -- even if you put it in between two pinned tabs, or at the leftmost position.
+No matter where you position the tab as you are dragging to pin it, the tab will be placed as the last pinned tab (I am using a left to right language in my testing) -- even if you put it in between two pinned tabs, or at the leftmost position.

 When dragging to unpin a tab, the newly unpinned tab will always be the leftmost tab in the window - no matter where you dragged it to.